hogepodge/container-ironic/README.rst

     * `make service-containers`
 * Start the services with `docker-compose`
     * `docker-compose up`
-* If you need to restart the services, you must run
+* If you need to restart the services (with your database and images intact), you must run
     * `docker-compose down`
+* If you want to restart the services with an empty database
+    * `docker-compose down -v`